housleyjk/motor/doc/api/motor_collection.rst

      Get the `name` sub-collection of :class:`MotorCollection` `c`.

-     Raises :class:`~pymongo.errors.InvalidName` if an invalid
+     Raises :class:`~motor.errors.InvalidName` if an invalid
      collection name is used.

   .. attribute:: database